jpdevries/eureka/README.md

 # Eureka

 WIP.
 Flexible Media Browser Component.
+As seen in [Redactor 2.0](https://www.modmore.com/extras/redactor) by modmore.

 > With `eureka.js` your users will be saying "I found it!" in no time.
 &emsp;&emsp;&mdash; JP DeVries